What is RPO (Recruitment Process Outsourcing)?

 4. Review the final list of candidates

 Now that the RPO consultant has a firm idea of who you need, they can start assembling a list of resumes.
-This longlist of candidates will only include people who meet your must-have requirements.
+This longlist of candidates will only include the best talent—people who meet your must-have requirements.

 At this point, it’s up to your hiring manager (or the relevant stakeholder) to make a decision.
 They’ll work with the RPO to turn the candidate longlist into a shortlist.
 Once you’ve whittled things down, it’s time to start contacting people.